John Cornelius (priest): Life

 While acting as chaplain to Sir John's widow Anne, Lady Arundell, he was arrested on 24 April 1594, at Chideock Castle, by the sheriff of Dorsetshire, having been betrayed by one William Holmes, a servant whom he had reprimanded for bothering one of the maids.
 Cornelius was met on the way by Thomas Bosgrave, a relative of the Arundell family, who offered him his own hat, as he had been dragged out bareheaded.
-Thereupon Bosgrave was arrested.
-Two servants of the castle, John (or Terence) Carey and Patrick Salmon, natives of Dublin, shared the same fate.
-When they reached the sheriff's house a number of Protestant clergymen heaped abuse on the Catholic religion, but the sheriff stopped the disputation.
+Thereupon, Bosgrave was also arrested.
+Two servants of the castle, John (or Terence) Carey and Patrick Salmon, Hiberno-Norman natives of Dublin, shared the same fate.
+When they reached the sheriff's house a number of Anglican clergymen heaped abuse upon the Catholic religion, but the sheriff stopped the disputation.

 The missionary was sent to London and brought before the Lord Treasurer, the Archbishop of Canterbury, and others, who, by threats and torture, tried to obtain the names of those who had given him shelter or assistance.
 He was brought back to Dorchester.
 Cornelius was accused of high treason, because he was a priest and had returned to England, contrary to the Jesuits, etc. Act 1584; the others were charged with felony, for having rendered assistance to one whom they knew to be a priest; but all were assured that their lives would be spared if they embraced Protestantism.
 While in prison, John Cornelius was admitted to membership in the Society of Jesus.

 Their trial took place in the main hall of what is now Chideock House Hotel and they were condemned to death on 2 July 1594 and executed in Dorchester two days later.
 The first to ascend the scaffold was John Carey; he kissed the rope, exclaiming "O precious collar", made a solemn profession of faith and died a valiant death.
 Before his execution Patrick Salmon exhorted the spectators to embrace the Catholic faith, for which he and his companions were giving their lives.
 Then followed Thomas Bosgrave, who delivered a stirring address on the truth of his belief.
-The last to suffer was John Cornelius, who kissed the gallows with the words of St. Andrew, "O good Cross, long desired", etc. On the ladder, he tried to speak to the multitude, but was prevented.
+The last to suffer was John Cornelius, who kissed the gallows and then quoted St. Andrew, "O good Cross, long desired", etc. On the ladder, he tried to speak to the multitude, but was prevented.
 After praying for his executioners and for the welfare of the queen, John Cornelius also was executed.
-His body was taken down and quartered, his head was nailed to the gibbet, but soon removed.
+His body was taken down and quartered, his head was nailed to the gibbet but soon removed.
 All the bodies were retrieved and given a proper burial by Lady Arundell.
+Dorothy Arundell did become a nun and she wrote "Life of Father Cornelius the Martyr" which was kept in the Vatican, but is now lost.

-The men became known as the Chideock Martyrs.
+The executed men became known as the Chideock Martyrs.
 A fifth man, Hugh Green, who became Chideock's chaplain in 1612, was tried and executed in 1642.
 All five were beatified on 15 December 1929.